Active Ovulation Management with Insemination

 During ovulation induction, fertility drugs are administered to mimic the hormones that are normally released by the body.
 For the week before menstruation, when a new cycle begins, the patient is given medications to prevent early ovulation.
 Once the new cycle starts, the patient begins receiving either oral clomiphene citrate or injectable gonadotropins, two commonly prescribed fertility drugs.
 Clomiphene citrate works by stimulating the body to produce more FSH, while gonadotropins simulate the effects of FSH on the ovaries, and both cause follicles to develop and the eggs inside to begin maturing.
 However, unlike the body's normal processes, fertility drugs generally trigger the maturation of multiple eggs at the same time.

-While the fertility drugs are being administered, the patient's cycle is closely monitored through regular blood tests and ultrasounds to ensure that the desired process is taking place.
+While the fertility drugs are being administered, IVF Florida infertility specialists monitor the patient's cycle closely through regular blood tests and ultrasounds to ensure that the desired process is taking place.
 This monitoring also allows us to determine precisely when the eggs are fully mature, at which time the fertility drugs are ceased and a single injection of human chorionic gonadotropin (hCG) is given to trigger ovulation.

-The ability to stimulate and control the progression of the ovulation cycle is what makes many of our advanced fertility treatments possible.
+The ability to stimulate and control the progression of the ovulation cycle is what makes many of the advanced fertility treatments at our South Florida clinic possible.
 For example, ovulation induction is a key step in the in vitro fertilization process.
 The ability to pinpoint ovulation allows us to retrieve eggs when they are fully mature, but before they have been released from the ovaries.
 Also, because the administration of fertility drugs results in the maturation of multiple eggs at once, the chances of successful conception are increased.
 When the eggs are collected and fertilized, any extra embryos can be frozen, which allows multiple cycles of IVF to be performed without repeating the ovulation induction process each time.

 Women who have a hormonal imbalance, low ovarian reserve, or who do not ovulate regularly can often benefit from fertility drugs alone.
-Simply by stimulating the ovaries and pinpointing a woman's most fertile days, we can help many patients achieve successful conception and pregnancy without necessitating more invasive treatments.
+Simply by stimulating the ovaries and pinpointing a woman's most fertile days, our infertility specialists can help many patients achieve successful conception and pregnancy without necessitating more invasive treatments.

 Ovulation induction also allows us to maximize the effectiveness of procedures like intrauterine insemination (IUI).